#MUNforALL

 We’re more than the conference.

-The MUN Academy is the Foundation's online-learning platform to promote self-directed learning in Rules of Procedure (for the conference) and relevant delegate skills.
-This is a free-of-charge, targeted resource which aims to ensure that everyone is on a similar staring ground prior to the start of the conference.
-Delegates can also seek dedicated support through the MUN Academy and gain feedback on their position papers and speechmaking techniques.
+The MUN Academy is the Foundation's free online-learning repository to promote self-directed learning in Rules of Procedure and relevant delegate skills, including research and public speaking.
+The platform aims to ensure that everyone is on a similar staring ground prior to the start of London YouthMUN, and delegates can also seek dedicated support and gain feedback on their position papers and speechmaking techniques.

 The Foundation is dedicated to provide support to teachers who deliver Model United Nations programmes in their own schools.
 Whether this is through setting up a MUN club, or bringing students to conferences, London YouthMUN offers a community of likeminded individuals where you can benefit from curriculum support and practical advice.